Tutorial

 12

 Here, the variable z shows the sum of two different variables x & y, where x is an integer but y gets converted from string to integer during their operation using the int() function.
-We can perform any kind of arithmetic operation using these types of conversion techniques.

 Error & Exceptions of Type Conversion in Python